plabradorjr/shill_v0.2/README.md

 ## Frontend

-run `npm i` to install dependencies.
+cd into frontend_shill and run `npm i` to install dependencies.

 then `npm start` to start the server.